biojava/biojava.github.io/_wikis/BioJava:Tutorial:Simple_HMMs_with_BioJava.md

 in the book "Biological Sequence Analysis" by R. Durbin, S. Eddy, A.
 Krogh, G. Mitchison.

+![The resultant HMM looks like this.](HMM.png "The resultant HMM looks like this.")

 Basically, it conceives a casino with two dice, one fair and one loaded.
 The fair die lands on any of its sides equal probability while the loaded die yields "6" half the time, all the other sides being of equal